Ymh1122/AI-Study-Group-Copilot/README.md

 - **💾 Context Memory:**
   - Automatically saves all discussion content to maintain continuous conversation history
   - Preserves context after page refresh or re-entry
-  - Independent conversation history for each AI agent
+  - Unified conversation history displayed in WeChat-like chat interface
   - Clear context button to delete all history records
   - Implementation using browser localStorage for persistent storage
   - JSON serialization for efficient data storage and retrieval